cronkitedata/cronkite-docs/docs/excel/xlguides/xl-filtersort.md

 ## Video of sorting and filtering with salaries

 This video goes through many of the details of sorting and filtering.
 [Follow along using this spreadsheet of Phoenix city salaries]({{site.baseurl}}/assets/data/xlexamples/phoenix_salaries.xlsx).
 It's from a different year, but the idea is just the same.

+Note that in this case, the original order of the dataset was alphabetical, except lower-case names came at the very end.
+It would be very hard to get back to this order in a spreadsheet if you didn't have that leftmost column of numbers that indicated the original order.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/QByd8L7owsQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="margin: 2em;"></iframe>